sabijn/thesis_code/help.md

 3. Clone repository (git clone ...)

 #### Errors while setting up
+The following error occurs everytime, you enter the cluster!
+So add this to your jobscript.
 ```bash
 Could not open a connection to your authentication agent.
 ```